ABOUT LASER KITS!

 Cutting Guide pieces are reversed, therefore the pieces

-will match up fabric side down and paper backing side up.
-You may label each
+will match fabric side down and paper backing side up.
+You should label each

 piece according to the